 Douglas Landy serves as co-head of White & Case's Financial Institutions Industry Group and head of the US Financial Services Regulatory practice.
 He is also a member of the Firm's Fintech practice.

-Doug is one of the most preeminent US lawyers advising financial institutions on blockchain and crypto matters.
-He represents global banks on the creation blockchain and crypto trading platforms, custody, payment systems, stablecoins and related financial products.
-Doug has also been advising non-bank Fintech companies on potential bank charters, including the OCC's Payment Charter, and similar charters and license, and enforcement and insolvency issues.
+Doug is one of the most preeminent US lawyers advising financial institutions on regulatory issues, blockchain and crypto matters, and consumer compliance.
+He represents global banks on the creation of blockchain and crypto trading platforms, custody, payment systems, stablecoins and related financial products.
+Doug has also been advising non-bank Fintech companies on potential bank charters, similar charters and license, and enforcement and insolvency issues.

-Clients benefit from his deep understanding of banking and securities laws, along with his thorough and practical legal analysis.
+Clients benefit from his deep understanding of banking, securities and consumer laws, along with his thorough and practical legal analysis.
 He has represented banks in some of the largest M&A transactions in banking history, and in some of the most significant regulatory and Fintech events of the last two decades.
-Doug was a key advisor to many leading banks and financial institutions, industry advocacy groups during the last financial crisis and the subsequent regulatory reform period, and during the recent insolvencies of Silicon Valley Bank, Signature Bank and Silvergate Bank.
+Doug was a key advisor to many leading banks, industry advocacy groups during the last financial crisis, the subsequent regulatory reform period, and during the recent insolvencies of Silicon Valley Bank, Signature Bank and Silvergate Bank.
 He began his career at the Federal Reserve Bank of New York.
-His regulatory practice focuses on matters involving almost every significant regulatory issue, including FIG M&A and investment, bank charters and licenses, the Volcker Rule, capital requirements, bank insolvency issues, and US laws and regulations applicable to non-US banks.
-Doug is credited for coining the acronym "TOTUS" for the important Volcker Rule exclusion for trading outside of the United States.
+His regulatory practice focuses on matters involving almost every significant regulatory issue, including FIG M&A and investment, bank charters and licenses, the Volcker Rule, consumer finance issues, capital requirements, bank insolvency issues, and US laws and regulations applicable to non-US banks.
+Doug coined the acronym "TOTUS" for the important Volcker Rule exclusion for trading outside of the United States.

 Citibank in its merger with Travelers, the largest financial services merger at the time

-JPMorgan in its revolutionary use of blockchain tokens to allow intra-day repo trades, the first time that a US bank has tokenized an existing, significant trading product
+JPMorgan in its revolutionary use of JPM Coin and blockchain tokens to allow intra-day repo trades, the first time that a US bank has tokenized an existing, significant trading product

 The State of Wyoming in the amendment of its UCC and Banking laws to permit new digital asset banks, and the custody of, and secured interests in, digital assets